 - Chatime – Probably Toronto’s most popular bubble tea shop, it’s the perfect place to grab and go quickly from their delicious menu.
 Think of Chatime as the Starbucks of all bubble teas, everyone has to try it at least once.

 - OneZo Tapioca – This bubble tea place is the master of tapioca.
 If you love tapioca or have never tried it, this is the best place to start.
 OneZo focuses on mastering the art of preparing the freshest tapioca and it never disappoints.

-- The Alley – The Alley is committed to making bubble tea with their own sugar cane syrup.
+- The Alley – The Alley is committed to making bubble tea with its own sugar cane syrup.
 The boiling process is prepared in their own shop and their tapioca is also made from scratch!
 If you love authentic bubble teas, this place is a must-try.

-- Real Fruit Bubble Tea – If you like your drinks to be super natural and artificial flavour free, Real Fruit Bubble Tea is the place for you.
+- Real Fruit Bubble Tea – If you like your drinks to be supernatural and artificial flavour free, Real Fruit Bubble Tea is the place for you.
 Each drink is prepared with freshly cut fruit and tailored to everyone’s unique preference.

 - CoCo Fresh Tea and Juice – One of Toronto’s most popular and most recognizable bubble tea brands!
 The franchise is known for its great bubble tea options.
 The menu has standard bubble tea flavours, as well as some specialty options!
 There are five locations just in downtown Toronto alone!

 - TRU Bubble Tea – TRU Bubble Tea started here in Toronto.
 Not only are the drinks here delicious, but they also look amazing too.
 They use fresh ingredients like lychee, dragon fruit and strawberries.
 There are four locations across the Greater Toronto Area.